-When the world lost Muhammad Ali, not only did we lose a great boxer, activist and all-round inspirational human being, but we also lost the greatest shit-talker to ever live.
+When the world lost Muhammad Ali, not only did we lose a great boxer, activist, and all-round inspirational human being – we also lost the greatest shit-talker to ever live.

-When Ali said he was fast, he wasn’t just talking about his footwork: He had a tremendous ability to beat his opponents before they even stepped foot inside the ring.
-This is because Ali had mastered an art form which only the truly brave –or truly foolish - choose to dabble in:
+When Ali said he was fast, he wasn’t just talking about his footwork.
+He had a tremendous ability to beat his opponents before they even stepped foot inside the ring.
+Because Ali had mastered an art form which only the truly brave – or truly foolish – choose to dabble in:

 As Ali proved, when performed correctly, the sledge can be a useful tool in defeating the opposition.
 However, it also puts a large target on the back of whoever decides to open their mouth first.

 “I’ve seen George Foreman shadow boxing and the shadow won.”

-But while Ali is clearly the undisputed champion when it comes to talking smack, you have probably seen enough of his quotes over the past two weeks.
+But while Ali is clearly the undisputed champion when it comes to talking smack, you’ve probably seen enough of his quotes floating around before.

 6. Glenn McGrath to Michael Atherton (Cricket)

 We have to kick things of with a sledge from one the best who has ever engaged in the art of verbal exchange on the sporting field: the great Glenn McGrath.

-England captain Atherton will never forgive himself after falling for this classic from the former Australian bowler.
+England captain Michael Atherton will never forgive himself after falling for this classic from the former Australian bowler.

 McGrath: “No, no, the other end.”

-It was a sledge that would go on to be repeated in numerous backyard cricket matches all over Australia.
+It was a sledge that would go on to be recreated in numerous backyard cricket matches all over Australia.

 5. Eddo Brandes to Glenn McGrath (Cricket)